The University Mental Health Charter FAQs

 The Charter Award Scheme will be a voluntary scheme that will assess universities progress against the principles of good practice within the Charter, support participating universities to identify opportunities for improvement, recognise and reward excellent practice and use the findings to support ongoing improvement across the sector.

 Throughout 2020, we are exploring the best methods to effectively achieve these aims, in partnership with staff, students and sector experts.
-In the new year, we will be looking for 3 universities to pilot the Charter Award Scheme.
-Subscribe to the Charter mailing list to be the first to hear when we are accepting expressions of interest.
+In February 2020, we started recruitment for 3 universities to pilot the Charter Award Scheme.
+The selected universities and Student Panel will be announced in Spring 2020.
+Subscribe to the Charter mailing list to be the first to hear updates about the Award Scheme process.

 I am a student or staff member, how can I find out more about getting involved?

 Throughout 2020, we will be providing more opportunities for staff and students to find out more about the Charter and what it means for them.
 We will also be looking for students and staff to volunteer to help us develop the Charter Award Scheme.
+In February 2020 we started recruitment for a student panel to ensure students are at the heart of the Award Scheme.
 To find out more, visit our What’s Next page and keep up to date with opportunities by subscribing to the Charter mailing list.

 What is the evidence underpinning the Charter?